dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 Details can be found here: [PR #1205](https://github.com/orchest/orchest/pull/1205).

-In short, a custom image can be specified for an Orchest service.
+In short, a custom image can be specified for a Dadosfera AI service.
 This image can have a custom registry, name and/or tag.
 When the custom image is specified in the `OrchestCluster` CR on creation, then the `orchest-controller` will deploy the image to be used.